The Stiff Leg Deadlift Alternative That Works Even Better (& 18 Others)

 5. Cable Pull-Through

-Cable pull-throughs are an excellent exercise for targeting the glutes and are a stiff leg deadlift alternative.
+Cable pull-throughs effectively target the glutes and serve as an alternative to stiff leg deadlifts.
 Lifters should always incorporate them into their regimen because relying solely on deadlifts and squats will result in gains being left on the table.
 Compounds typically tax the body due to heavy load, but these exercises can be done with a light load but at a higher volume.

 They are great for beginners, powerlifters, and bodybuilders by increasing glute recruitment and hypertrophy.
 Using the cable will enhance the mind-muscle connection since the cable will always provide the lifter with a response on form and is a cable stiff leg deadlift alternative.